qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/optional-arguments.md

 ## Setting existing arguments as optional arguments

-In order to set arguments as optional the CommandAPI has the method `setOptional(boolean)`:
+To set arguments as optional, the CommandAPI has the method `setOptional(boolean)`:

 ```java
 Argument setOptional(boolean optional);